Copyright and Reuse of Visual Media and Text

 NSF's policy is to use externally-produced material (graphics, text, etc.) on our web site only with permission of the copyright holder.
-If you believe material to which you have rights has been improperly included, please provide the URL to the webmaster identified as contact for the page on which the material appears or to the NSF Webmaster (firstname.lastname@example.org).
+If you believe material to which you have rights has been improperly included, please provide the URL to the webmaster identified as contact for the page on which the material appears or to the OLPA-Webmaster@nsf.gov.

 Most text appearing on NSF web pages was either prepared by employees of the United States Government as part of their official duties and therefore not subject to copyright or prepared under contracts that gave the Foundation the right to place the text into the public domain.
 The same is true of most publications available for downloading from this web site.
 You may freely copy that material and, at your discretion, credit NSF with a "Courtesy: National Science Foundation" notation.

-With the exception of NSF logos, permission to use NSF graphics is granted on a case by case basis.
-Some are public domain, some are created by NSF contractors, and some are used by NSF with specific permission granted by the owner.
-Therefore, with the exception of the NSF logos provided, photos and illustrations found on the NSF web site should not be reused without permission.
+Except for NSF logos, permission to use NSF visual media (graphics, photos and illustrations) is granted on a case-by-case basis.
+Some assets are public domain, some are created by NSF contractors, and some are used by NSF with specific permission granted by the owner.
+Therefore, visual media found on the NSF web site should not be reused without permission.

-Granting the right to use a graphic from the NSF web site does not explicitly or implicitly convey NSF's endorsement of the site where it is used.
-If an NSF image includes an identifiable person, using the image may infringe that person's right of privacy or publicity, and permission should be obtained from the person.
+Granting the right to use a particular visual media from the NSF web site does not explicitly or implicitly convey NSF's endorsement of the site where it is used.
+If a piece of NSF visual media includes an identifiable person, using the media may infringe that person's right of privacy or publicity, and permission should be obtained from the person.

 If you have any questions regarding the reproduction or use of any NSF graphics, please direct them to: